evanwill/_drafts/_notes/ubuntu-kernel.md

 From the the [Ubuntu kernel ppa](http://kernel.ubuntu.com/~kernel-ppa/mainline/?C=M;O=D), click on the newer version you want to install.
 Scroll down to the "build" section for your computer's architecture, most likely "amd64" and "generic" for a 64-bit laptop.
+You'll need three `.deb` files from the list: headers all, headers generic, and image generic (i.e. not the "lowlatency" ones).
-Download the three `.deb` packages for the new kernel (the version number is replaced with "..." in the list below):
+Download the three packages for the new kernel, for example, the version number is replaced with "..." in the list below:
 - `linux-headers-... _all.deb`
-- `linux-headers-... _amd64.deb`
+- `linux-headers-... -generic... _amd64.deb`
 - `linux-image-... -generic... _amd64.deb`

 Next, to simplify install, I create a new folder and add the three downloaded `.deb` packages.